 In addition, it’s worth noting that an eligible employee must also actually be an employee of the sponsoring employer.
 In 99% of cases, this means someone that receives a W-2 from the company.
 Retirees of the company, friends of the company, contractors, and owners that are not actually employees cannot participate.

-Do owners qualify?
+Do owners qualify for QSEHRA?

 In order for small business owners to be able to participate in a QSEHRA, the owner must also be an employee of the business.
 Employee status for owners is often determined by the corporate structure of the business.
 In other words, your eligibility depends on how the plan and business are set up.